cheoljun95/streaming.braindecoder/README.md

 ```
 python evaluate_model.py --config-name=tm1k
 ```
 The results will be saved under `data/results/tm1k` by default.
 The parameters for the streaming system are specified in `eval_configs/tm1k.yaml`.
 There, the `rnnt_ckpt_path` and `test_files` and `save_path` are specified for specific model.
 This will save results under the specified `save_path`.
 Check `metrics` entry for the output types.
+This may take upto one hour to process with GPU support, otherwise it will take longer.

 For extracting saliance, run